doorlockd/doorlockd-client/README.md

 # Doorlockd

 ## install software
+### Download
+Choose your favorite option to download:
+1. Download and extract zip into `/opt/doorlockd`
+2. Use git `cd /opt/ && git clone https://github.com/wie-niet/doorlockd.git`

+The software and configuration files are now located in `/opt/doorlockd`

+### Configure
-Download and extract zip or checkout git into `/opt/doorlockd` Copy `config.example.ini` to `config.ini` and edit.
+Copy `config.example.ini` to `config.ini` and edit.